morisawausa/ProofingTool/README.md

 *If there are duplicate `Style Name` entries but no `Typographic Family/Syle Names` entries, there will be missing instances in the dropdown field selection.*

+It will also ignore the variable font instance for now.
+(We could potentially add support for outputting non-static interpolations for variable font testing in the future.)

 ## Using the Tool

-### 1. Load / Select a Template, or skip to step 2
+### 1. Select or load a template

 In order to proof the typeface, first select a proofing template or create a new one.
 The window will load any previously-loaded templates in the window.
 You can load additional template files or remove them from the view with the `+` / `-` buttons.
-(Command / Shift Click to select multiple.)
+(Command / shift click to select multiple.)

 If there are no previously-loaded templates, you will need to create a new template using the `Edit` tab.

-### 2. Create / edit the template as needed.
+### 2. Edit or create the template as needed

 To create a new template or adjust an existing template, click on the `Edit` tab.
-See Creating and Editing Templates using this [tool UI](#creating-and-editing-proof-templates-ui-option) as well as the [json template syntax](#creating-and-editing-proof-templates-text-editor-option)
+You you can use the tool’s [UI](#creating-and-editing-proof-templates-ui-option) here, as well as directly create templates using the [json template syntax](#creating-and-editing-proof-templates-text-editor-option).
+(For setting up complex proofs, I recommend the JSON method.)

-### 3. Click the `Proof` button.
+### 3. Click the `Proof` button

 This will apply the template with any additional edits.

-### 4. Select your output.
+### 4. Select your output

-Review the `Proof Name` field — this be the file name of your PDF.
-A slugified version will be the basis for the proof template file name.
+Review the `Proof Name` field — this will be the file name of your proof PDF.
+If saving a template file, a slugified version will be the name for the `.json` file.

 - `📋 Save As Template` Save the current template as a new `.json` template file.
 Note: the Proof Name should be unique and not a duplicate of an existing template.
 (To do: support saving template changes to currently selected template, rather than always forcing a Save As.)